henriquegogo/nozes/README.md

 ### Connect

 The "connect" function can be used to attach an "element updater" event.
 It's just a wrapper for a function that return an Element that update its reference every time "dispatch" is called with current event.
-You can use multiple watch/dispatch events just with spaces between them os setting as array.
+You can use multiple watch/dispatch events just with spaces between them or setting as array.
 Each connected function will set 'this' as the rendered element that should be updated on return.
 If it's the first call, 'this' is a document-fragment.
 You can verify if 'this' is rendered in DOM using WebAPI this.isConnected boolean.

 ```javascript
 document.body.appendChild(